 The Producers Offset for local Australian productions remains in effect complementing the location film tax incentives programs, with the government demonstrating strong support for the entertainment industry.

-For a list of global film tax credits mapped with detailed information visit:
+For a list of global production incentives mapped with detailed information visit:

 https://www.ep.com/production-incentives